nikitus20/blog/content/authors/admin/_index.md

 I'm Nikita, a PhD student at MIT, fortunate to work under the guidance of Professor [Yury Polyanskiy](https://people.lids.mit.edu/yp/homepage/).
 Coming from a mathematical background, I am interested in uncovering the fundamental reasons underlying success of modern AI models.
 My current research is focused on theoretical properties of transformers.

-With a long history of competing in mathematical olympiads, I'm thrilled by recent breakthroughs in AI reasoning, such as those from [DeepMind](https://deepmind.google/discover/blog/ai-solves-imo-problems-at-silver-medal-level/) and [OpenAI](https://openai.com/index/introducing-openai-o1-preview/) and would love to see this field develop further.
+With a long history of competing in mathematical olympiads, I'm thrilled by recent breakthroughs in AI reasoning, such as those from [DeepMind](https://deepmind.google/discover/blog/ai-solves-imo-problems-at-silver-medal-level/) and [OpenAI](https://openai.com/index/introducing-openai-o1-preview/), and I would love to see this field develop further.